Viviana Mazza

 In collaboration with Minna Proctor she translated Tullio Kezich's book Federico Fellini His Life and Work into English.

 She contributed a chapter to Che cos'è l'ISIS, a collaborative effort by Corriere della Sera journalists.

 In March 2019 Solferino Libri published Le ragazze di via Rivoluzione.

 22 June 2019.
 She was made an honorary citizen of Solarino, a town in the province of Syracuse, Sicily: the birthplace of her mother and grandmother.

+September 2026 Bompiani Editore published L'America che verrà dopo Trump.

 Biography

 Mazza studied at the liceo classico Mario Cutelli in Catania.
-She then moved to Turin where she obtained her bachelor's degree at Turin University (2001).
+She then moved to Turin, where she obtained her bachelor's degree at Turin University (2001).
 After Turin she won a Fulbright Scholarship and completed a Master of Science in Journalism at Columbia University, New York (2004).
 She was also awarded a Graduate Diploma in Refugee Studies at the American University in Cairo, Egypt (2005).